 The win evened their Western Conference semifinal series at one game apiece.

-The goal ended an NHL record shutout streak by Giguere.
-The goal was the first he has ever allowed in a post-season overtime game, with Cowan's score finishing Giguere's run at 190 minutes, 50 seconds.
+It was the first goal Giguere he has ever allowed in a post-season overtime game, an NHL record run of 190 minutes, 50 seconds.

 Giguere had 12 saves in a scoreless third period and Luongo made six.
 The Anaheim goalie finished with 46 saves.